opensearch-project/documentation-website/_security-analytics/sec-analytics-config/detectors-config.md

 Although the ECS rule field names are largely self-explanatory, you can find predefined mappings of the Sigma rule field names to ECS rule field names, for all supported log types, in the GitHub Security Analytics repository.
 Navigate to the [OSMappings](https://github.com/opensearch-project/security-analytics/tree/main/src/main/resources/OSMapping) folder, choose the folder named for the log type, and open the `fieldmappings.yml` file.
 For example, to see the Sigma rule fields that correspond to ECS rule fields for the Windows log type, open the [fieldmappings.yml file](https://github.com/opensearch-project/security-analytics/blob/main/src/main/resources/OSMapping/windows/fieldmappings.yml) in the **windows** folder.

+#### Amazon Security Lake logs

+[Amazon Security Lake](https://docs.aws.amazon.com/security-lake/latest/userguide/what-is-security-lake.html) converts security log and event data to the [Open Cybersecurity Schema Framework](https://docs.aws.amazon.com/security-lake/latest/userguide/open-cybersecurity-schema-framework.html) (OCSF) to normalize combined data and facilitate its management.
+OpenSearch supports ingestion of log data from Security Lake in the OCSF format, and Security Analytics can automatically map fields from OCSF to ECS (the default field-mapping schema).

+The Security Lake log types that can be used as log sources for detector creation include CloudTrail, Route 53, and VPC Flow.
+Given that Route 53 is a log that captures DNS activity, its log type should be specified as **DNS logs** when [defining a detector](#step-1-define-a-detector).
+Furthermore, because logs such as CloudTrail can conceivably be captured in both raw format and OCSF, it's good practice to name indexes in a way that keeps these logs separate and easily identifiable.
+This becomes helpful when specifying an index name in any of the APIs associated with Security Analytics.

+To reveal fields for a log index in either raw format or OCSF, use the [Get Mappings View]({{site.url}}{{site.baseurl}}/security-analytics/api-tools/mappings-api/#get-mappings-view) API and specify the index in the `index_name` field of the request.
+{: .tip }

 ### Automatically mapped fields

 Once you select a data source and log type, the system attempts to automatically map fields between the log and rule fields.
 Expand **Automatically mapped fields** to show the list of these mappings.
 When the field names are similar to one another, the system can successfully match the two, as shown in the following image.